Skip to main content

 Your research questions and the type of customer research you want to do will determine the resources you need.

-Customer research resources are divided into four categories:
+Customer research resources fall into four categories:

 • Primary: Created by you